Great Basin

 Abandoned Mine near Rachel, Nevada

-Judging by the nature of Little Ale'inn patrons, I gathered not.
-I pointed out to them that Leif wasn't the first to come blaring into Rachel from the heavens.
+Judging from the Little A'Le'Inn crowd, it doesn't seem so.
+I pointed out to them that Leif wasn't the first to come crashing into Rachel from the heavens.

 Elephant Rock, Valley of Fire, Nevada